tedthecaver/tedthecaver.github.io/_posts/2024-11-29-sentiment_analysis.md

 ---
 # ted

 My goal for this project is to analyze how people in data science feel about their jobs.
-More specifically I will will gather data from the r/datascience subreddit and figure out what the general vibes are there.
+More specifically I will will gather data from the r/datascience subreddit and figure out what the talk is there.

+The code notebook without annotations can be viewed [here](https://colab.research.google.com/drive/1odWelASLqHnBQAD_jeufof1eFgTUFeSg?usp=sharing)

 ## Step 1 (connect to our data source)
 ---